Nyx-Gleam/MikuMikuDB-Editor/CONTRIBUTING.md

 ## Licensing

-By contributing, you agree your contribution is licensed under the project's [MIT License](./LICENSE).
+By contributing to `V2.0-dev` (or any branch descending from it), you agree your contribution is licensed under the project's [GPL-3.0 License](./LICENSE).
+If you're submitting a hotfix against `main` while it still reflects a pre-2.0 release, that contribution falls under whatever license that release was published under (MIT, for 1.0/1.1) instead.
 Please don't submit code you don't have the rights to license this way (e.g. copied from a differently-licensed project).